Md-Siam07/WooCommerce_SOAPrinciples/README.md

 #### Task Service and Entity Services

 The task service, `ManageOrder`, orchestrates operations involving multiple entity and utility services.
-For instance, during certain tasks, such as updating the order status from PENDING to CONFIRMED or DECLINED, multiple services are utilized.
+For instance, during certain tasks, such as updating the order status from `PENDING` to `CONFIRMED` or `DECLINED`, multiple services are utilized.

 ##### Example: Updating Order Status and Product Stock

 When an order is confirmed:
-- The status of the order needs to be updated from PENDING to CONFIRMED.
+- The status of the order needs to be updated from `PENDING` to `CONFIRMED`.
 - The stock of the product items needs to be updated accordingly.

 Initially, the `updateProduct` method was used to update product stock.
 However, it required the entire product entity as input, which was inefficient for our needs.
 To address this, a more focused operation, `UpdateProductStock`, was implemented to specifically handle stock updates.